 Regarding the various proposals to amend Resolution 1 by Russia, USA, Argentine, Cote D´Ivoire and SG2 Chair, they are acceptable to CEPT in my opinion, although some of them are redundant (2.3) and others will not have any real impact (3.3).

-RESOLUTION 1 (Rev. Hyderabad, 2014)
+RESOLUTION 1 (Rev. , 2014)

-Working procedures to be applied to study groups, their subordinate groups, the Telecommunication Development Advisory Group and other regional and world meetings of the ITU Telecommunication Development Sector 2The World Telecommunication Development Conference (Hyderabad, 2010),
+Working procedures to be applied to the World Telecommunication Development Conference, study groups, their subordinate groups, the Telecommunication Development Advisory Group and other regional and world meetings of the ITU Telecommunication Development Sector [Russian Federation2]

+The World Telecommunication Development Conference (, 2014),

 considering